florent-blanvillain/grails-ember-templates-precompiler/README.md

 ## Template Names

-Template names are based on the resource URL.
-If the URL is `js/ember-app/templates/foo.embbars`, then the template name will be `js/ember-app/templates/user`.
+Template names are based on the resource relative paths.
+If the relative path to the `web-app` directory is `js/ember-app/templates/foo.embbars`, then the template name will be `js/ember-app/templates/user`.
-Note that the `.embbars` extension is removed.
+The `.embbars` extension is of course removed.
-The templatesRoot config value should be used to customize this name to your needs.
+The `templatesRoot` config value should be used to customize this name to your needs.
 For example, adding

     grails.resources.mappers.emberhandlebars.templatesRoot = 'js/ember-app/templates'